nv19090/Leetcode_JAVA/README.md

 ## ⭐ Support

-My goal is to strengthen my understanding of Data Structures and Algorithms, improve problem-solving skills, and prepare for technical interviews through consistent practice.

-If you find this repository useful, consider giving it a ⭐.
+If you find this repository helpful, consider giving it a ⭐.

+Your support motivates me to continue solving problems and improving this repository.

 Happy Coding! 🚀
+---
+---